cyberchitta/openai_ex/README.md

 All API endpoints and features (as of Nov 15, 2023) are supported, including the **Assistants API Beta**, DALL-E-3, Text-To-Speech, the **tools support** in chat completions, and the **streaming version** of the completion and chat completion endpoints.

+Discussion and announcements are on [this thread in Elixir Forum](https://elixirforum.com/t/openai-ex-openai-api-client-library/)

 ## Installation and Usage

 For installation instructions and detailed usage examples, please look at the [User Guide on hexdocs](https://hexdocs.pm/openai_ex/userguide.html).
 The guide is a Livebook, and you can run all of the code in it without creating a new project.
 Practically every API call has a running example in the User Guide.